 5. Pegboard for Pots and Pans

 Julia Child knew how to cook.
 She also knew how to organize her kitchen.
 One of its most renowned features?
 A floor-to-ceiling pegboard for her French copper pots and pans.
 It's an ideal way to gain storage by using vertical surfaces.
 And it's affordable.
-A basic 2-foot-by-4-foot pegboard made of plastic or pressed wood will run you less than $10.
+A basic 2-foot-by-4-foot pegboard made of plastic or pressed wood will run you about $12.
 And a starter kit with mounting hardware and hooks costs less than $20.

 As for the aesthetics, "A kitchen pegboard can be both functional and beautiful if done right," Miller says.
 Paint, frame, or cover it with fabric for a pop of personality and color.
 And keep the look polished by grouping similar items — pots and pans on one board, utensils on another.